 - Serving as an EAL evidence analyst is considered a volunteer position with a stipend.
 Analyst will receive US$30 for each completed DET.

-All applicants are required to participate in a training which consists of 2 2-hour webinars, a task assignment, and 1-hour review webinar.
+All applicants are required to participate in a training which consists of two 2-hour webinars, a task assignment, and 1-hour review webinar.
 If selected, applicants must participate in the entire training.
 Mentoring will continue throughout the analysts' term.

 Questions should be directed to email@example.com